matthewtglove/flexible-pomo-obsidian/README.md

 All of these actions are available from the command pallete.
 You can also set a hotkey to quit the timer.

+## Roadmap

+- [ ] Add summary logging for pomodoros
+- [ ] Add better task tracking for pomodoros.
+  - [ ] Include completed tasks for active note and daily note for logs.

 ## Settings

 You can change the duration of the pomodoro timer, breaks, and interval between long breaks, and toggle the end of timer sound and white noise.